 - Trim dirt off enoki mushrooms then cut into 1" pieces.

-- Let broth return to boil, then turn off heat ant let sit 5 minutes.
+- Let broth return to boil, then turn off heat and let sit 5 minutes.

-- The bonito will have sunk to the bottom of the pot.
+- The flakes will have sunk to the bottom of the pot.
 Strain the stock through a tight mesh strainer.
 You now have dashi.